migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+2024-01-19 Friday: Two main focuses on this week:
+* blacklist automation - there were 2 PRs - https://github.com/harmony-one/ansible/pull/101 and https://github.com/harmony-one/ansible/pull/104 for it and right now blacklisted users can only send ONE to themselves to remove old pending transactions and to dead aka burner address.
+Huge thanks for Soph for knowledge sharing on the topic.
+* [new full db RPC server in the Cherry Cloud Provider instead of Hertzner one](https://github.com/harmony-one/harmony-ops-priv/issues/166) - sync new node via rclone and run our tools, firewall, nginx setup, now it is up and running.
+* additionally, it was some small support tasks like restoring mainnet/testnet validators

+Focus for the next week - continue with RPC + return back to nginx topics

+---

 2024-01-11 Thursday: I will be on vacation on the 11th of January.
 For the rest of the week my main focus was rate-limit for the Nginx and improvement of the monitoring stack - cleaned up the old server and added a way to monitor also devnet-test node automatically via watchdog.
 Links: [1](https://github.com/harmony-one/ansible/pull/98) [2](https://github.com/harmony-one/ansible/pull/99)

 Main focus for the Thursday - blacklist automation and I've created a part for the automatic leader [search](https://github.com/harmony-one/ansible/pull/100)